 The play's success arrived at a very opportune moment at the Burgtheater, though this was no accident.
 Founded in the eighteenth century, the traditional Viennese stage had run into serious financial trouble, to the extent that in the early 1930s there was talk of a "Burgtheater crisis" and even the threat of its closure.
-In order to gain control of the situation, the education ministry, which was responsible for the theater, searched for a new manager for the Burgtheater who would have not only artistic skill but also financial experience.
+In order to gain control of the situation, the education ministry, which was responsible for the federal theaters, searched for a new manager for the Burgtheater who would have not only artistic skill but also financial experience.
 The man they chose was Hermann Röbbeling, who had successfully run the Schauspielhaus and the Thalia Theater in Hamburg as private companies.
 Röbbeling assumed the management of the Burgtheater in December 1931 and soon lived up to his reputation for restoring theaters to profitability: he invited the press to dress rehearsals, had performances broadcast live on the radio, negotiated reduced federal rail tickets for theatergoers, expanded the season ticket system, and introduced weekly performances for school students.
 However, this financial success was accompanied by vehement criticism of the alleged commercialization of the Burgtheater.
 Ideologically, Röbbeling was guided primarily by the conservative and increasingly authoritarian notions of his most important financier, the Austrian federal government.